fatihdurmaz/filament-hot-reloading-guide/README.md

 1. **Default Laravel Vite Plugin**
     a. **vite.config.js Hot Reloading Integration**

         This plugin refreshes the page every time a change is made.
 It does not refresh the modified component or any element on the page.

             import { defineConfig } from 'vite';
             import laravel, { refreshPaths } from 'laravel-vite-plugin'

             export default defineConfig({
                 plugins: [
                     laravel({
                         input: ['resources/css/app.css', 'resources/js/app.js'],
                         refresh: [
                             ...refreshPaths,
                             'app/Http/Livewire/**', // Custom Livewire components
                             'app/Filament/**', // Filament Resources
                         ],
                     }),
                 ],
             });

 2. **Vite Livewire Plugin**
     a. **[vite-livewire-plugin](https://github.com/defstudio/vite-livewire-plugin) installing the plugin and calling it in the app.js file (Recommented)**

         This plugin refreshes the component or any element on the page every time a change is made.
 There is no need to refresh the entire page.

             npm install --save-dev @defstudio/vite-livewire-plugin

             // resources/js/app.js
             import './bootstrap';
             // eklentiyi çağırıyoruz aşağıdaki satılar ile
             import { livewire_hot_reload } from 'virtual:livewire-hot-reload'
             livewire_hot_reload();

-b. **vite.config.js Hot Reloading Entegrasyonu**
+    b. **vite.config.js Hot Reloading Integration**

         import { defineConfig } from 'vite';
         import laravel, { refreshPaths } from 'laravel-vite-plugin';